NONFICTION RETURN TO HOME PAGE

-The Soviet dictator, Josef Stalin, ordered all Red Army units to hold firm and fight to the last man.
+The Soviet dictator, Josef Stalin, ordered all Red Army units Hold firm!
+Fight to the last man!
 Surrender was forbidden.
 But hopelessly cornered Red Army troops facing certain death surrendered in droves.

 The Soviet manpower situation became critical.
 Stalin now looked to the prison camps (the gulag) in Siberia and Arctic Russia.
 In 1942 he released most political prisoners plus the POWs from Manchuria.
 The idea was: put a little meat on their bones, give them rudimentary training and pitch them straight into battle.
 That should buy us some time, Stalin thought.

 It bought Yang about a year.
 But in early 1943 the Wehrmacht captured him at Kharkov.
 He was now in a German prison camp.

 - Will trade rag for potato

 Prison camp was a generous term.
 Stalin’s regime spurned all international agreements on the treatment of POWs, so Germany had no legal obligation to provide its Soviet captives with adequate food, shelter or medical care.
 Most of them huddled in barbed wire enclosures, left to freeze and starve, sleeping in piss puddles, surrounded by putrefaction and despair.

 Some were used in ghoulish medical experiments.
 Some wound up as slave workers as far away as Norway and the Channel Islands.
 And a surprising number were either forced into the Wehrmacht (the German armed forces) or enthusiastically volunteered to fight against Stalin.